alexmv/add-cms-1500-to-intergy/README.md

 # Add CMS-1500 backgrounds to Intergy output

-The medical billing software Intergy prints out the data needed to fill CMS-1500 forms -- but assumes they will be physically printed onto physical CMS-1500 forms.
-It is often useful to be able to skip this physical step, however, and Intergy provides no way to include the empty form itself in the output.
+The medical billing software [Intergy] prints out the data needed to fill CMS-1500 forms -- but assumes they will be physically printed onto physical CMS-1500 forms.
+It is often useful to be able to skip this physical step, however, and [Intergy] provides no way to include the empty form itself in the output.

-This builds a OS X application which Intergy PDFs can be dragged onto;
+This builds a OS X application which [Intergy] PDFs can be dragged onto;
-it will rewrite the PDF to contain the empty form behind the raw data provided in the PDF.
+it will rewrite the PDF to also contain the empty form behind the raw data provided in the PDF.